 The BPTC is the necessary link between either an LLB or GDL and pupillage for would-be barristers.
 Nine law schools are authorised by the Bar Standards Board (BSB) to teach the course at locations in London, Bristol, Cardiff, Nottingham, Manchester, Leeds and Newcastle.
 The full-time course lasts a year; the part-time option is spread over two.
 Those with the gift of the gab, step up please.

 A career at the Bar?
 You may need your health checked

 The disparity between the legions of BPTC graduates and the miserly amount of available pupillages has led the Bar Standards Board to put out a 'health warning' to prospective barristers.
-Lady Deech, chair of the BSB, stated in 2011: "There are too many people on the [BPTC] who shouldn’t be there.
+Lady Deech, then chair of the BSB, stated in 2011: "There are too many people on the [BPTC] who shouldn’t be there.
 We need to give a signal to those who aren’t up to it that they’re wasting their money."
 Strong words, but a quick glance at the recent employment shows that Lady Deech is absolutely right.
 Would-be barristers need to make a cold, hard assessment of whether you can cut it in the profession.

-According to the Bar Barometer 2014, in 2011/12 there were 1,732 students enrolled on the BPTC (after 3,017 applied) and 1,260 individuals successfully completed and passed the course.
-By contrast, just 438 first-six pupillages were up for grabs the following year (2013/14), when many of those BPTC-ers would have been hoping to complete a pupillage.
+According to Bar Standards Board statistics, in 2012/13 there were 1,743 students enrolled on the BPTC (after 3,026 applied) and 1,290 individuals successfully completed and passed the course.
+By contrast, just 397 first-six pupillages were up for grabs the following year (2013/14), when many of those BPTC-ers would have been hoping to complete a pupillage.
 And the BPTC has a lifespan of five years, so those applying for pupillage will include individuals who've passed the course in previous years and who were unsuccessful in their first, second, third or even fourth attempt.
 Over 3,000 individuals may be applying for pupillage in any given year, and some chambers receive over 200 applications for a single position.